 Pool Heat Pump Installation Notes

 For the plumbing costs, a trade qualification is not required, but is recommended to ensure that the warranty isn’t voided.
 Plumbing costs can be anywhere from $100 - $500 depending on the labor costs and the complexity of the plumbing work to be done.
 If your pool’s plumbing system has enough space to accommodate a pool heat pump without complex plumbing work then it shouldn’t cost too much.
+To know more about how to properly size a pool heat pump, click here.

 These are just rough approximations of expenses, for a more accurate estimate, contact your local electrician and plumber.